JavierLuna/data-labs/module-2/visualizing-real-world-data-project/your-code/README.md

  - Create a DATAFRAME
  - And manage the differents graph that we are going to use

+Wich kind of graph we should represent on the project:

+:bar_chart:Bar chart

+:chart_with_upwards_trend:Bar line

+:world_map:Maps (Scatter)

+:sweat:Heat Maps

 #### Third Step:

 You must create a new file on Jupyter call "Analysis", where we are going to :v:Make a Presentation :v: of the project.